Sally Spectra: Reception

+For her portrayal of Sally, Conley received a nomination for Outstanding Supporting Actress: Daytime at the 1990 Soap Opera Digest Awards.

 Sally was appreciated as a particularly bold figure in American soap operas.
 As one writer put it following Conley's death, "The thrill was that Sally Spectra got to be in the game, got to be a fully sexualized, fully realized human being with a vulnerable heart, who faced tragedy, like losing [ex-husband] Clarke, or the death of her beloved [daughter] Macy.
 But like Scarlett O'Hara with a regular salon appointment, she pulled herself from adversity, dusted herself off, adjusted her shoulder pads and got back in the game."

 In 1998, the character was commemorated with a statue in Madame Tussauds famous wax museums in London, Amsterdam and Melbourne, "duplicating Spectra's mane of red hair and Rubenesque figure."
 This was the first soap opera character to appear at Madame Tussauds.
 "It's an incredible honor," Conley told The Los Angeles Times.
 "When they first approached me, I was dumbfounded.
 I almost fainted.
 It took me about three seconds to say yes."

 Following Conley's death, her Bold and the Beautiful wardrobe was auctioned to benefit the Center for the Protection of Child Abuse.
 The auction began with a runway show of Sally's outfits.

-In 2022, Charlie Mason from Soaps She Knows placed Sally second on his ranked list of The Bold and the Beautiful’s Best of the Best Characters Ever, commenting "The late, great Darlene Conley's larger-than-life character may have trafficked in knockoff fashions, but her portrayer was 100-percent original — a camp classic whose spirit has proven to be impossible to recycle!"
+In 2022, Charlie Mason from Soaps She Knows placed Sally second on his ranked list of The Bold and the Beautiful's Best of the Best Characters Ever, commenting, "The late, great Darlene Conley's larger-than-life character may have trafficked in knockoff fashions, but her portrayer was 100-percent original — a camp classic whose spirit has proven to be impossible to recycle!"
 Mason also placed Sally 26th on his ranked list of Soaps' 40 Most Iconic Characters of All Time, writing, "We'll always be grateful to the soap for deciding after the passing of the inimitable Darlene Conley to allow her flamboyant character to keep living her best life, even if it had to be off screen".